You searched for:

 “internal combustion engine”

-External combustion engines; such as, steam engines, produce power less efficiently by burning fuel in an external chamber to heat a liquid or gas, which then moves a piston or a turbine.
+External combustion engines, such as steam engines, produce power less efficiently by burning fuel in an external chamber to heat a liquid or gas, which then moves a piston or a turbine.

 Each piston in an internal combustion engine makes four "strokes"